cerea-daml/fnn/README.md

 (see Section *Creating a network*).
 - The test suite is located in the `test/` folder.
 - The module documentation can be found [here](https://cerea-daml.github.io/fnn/index.html).

+The code is archived on zenodo.
+TODO: mention the JAMES paper once it is out.

 ## Floating-point precision